Shortcuts

 Tile-level feature activations for each slide can be accessed directly from DatasetFeatures.activations, a dict mapping slide names to numpy arrays of shape (num_tiles, num_features).
 Predictions are stored in DatasetFeatures.predictions, a dict mapping slide names to numpy arrays of shape (num_tiles, num_classes).
 Tile-level location data (coordinates from which the tiles were taken from their respective source slides) is stored in DatasetFeatures.locations, a dict mapping slide names to numpy arrays of shape (num_tiles, 2) (x, y).

 Activations can be exported to a Pandas DataFrame with slideflow.DatasetFeatures.to_df() or exported into PyTorch format with slideflow.DatasetFeatures.to_torch().
-See Multiple-Instance Learning (MIL) for more information about generating and exporting features for MIL models.
+See Generating Features for more information about generating and exporting features for MIL models.

 Read the API documentation for slideflow.DatasetFeatures for more information.